Treatment for stimulant use disorder

 Medications for stimulant use disorder

-There are still no FDA-approved medications to treat stimulant use disorder.
-There is some evidence, however, that some mental health medications can be helpful for some people.
+There are no FDA-approved medications to treat stimulant use disorder.
+There is evidence, however, that some mental health medications can be helpful for some people.
 These medications may not be right or helpful for everyone, so talk to your health care provider.

 Withdrawal management (“detox”)